AkhilVelishala/MovieTicketBookingManagementApplication_RestAPI-/README.md

 [![Screenshot-2024-12-20-171004.png](https://i.postimg.cc/kGKnbJ2d/Screenshot-2024-12-20-171004.png)](https://postimg.cc/Lg4KdMky)
 #
  ### **UserModule**
- - Represents a user in the system.
+ -  *User** :Represents a user in the system.
 The user can have different roles (Admin or User).